 This easy recipe makes around 30 soft snacking balls, ideal for bubs who are starting to feed themselves.
 Try to buy sulphate free apricots and coconut.
 Sulphates are used as a preservative and have been linked to an increase in childhood asthma.

-1 tblsp honey (Only give honey to bubs 12m+.
-Leave out for younger bubs.)
+- 1 tblsp honey (important - only give honey to bubs 12m+.
+Leave out for younger bubs)

-Recipe by Tony Sharpe, a qualified early childhood chef and founder of Educating Palates [insert link http://educatingpalates.com/].
-Tony created many of our original recipes and has a secret talent for getting even the fussiest little eaters to love healthy food!
+Recipe by Tony Sharpe, a qualified early childhood chef and founder of Educating Palates.
+Tony created many of our original recipes and has a secret talent for getting even the fussiest little eaters to love healthy food.